-- Upload via your project's Google Drive folder. - Remember, only Microsoft Word documents, not Google docs, will be accepted. - Catalogue images in your graphic index, filling out all applicable columns.
+- Upload via your project's Google Drive folder. - Remember, only Microsoft Word documents, not Google docs, will be accepted. - Catalogue images in your Graphic Index, filling out all applicable columns.
 Be sure to review the LCY Graphics Requirements document. - Notify us via email once you have done all the above.

-STYLE GUIDELINES - Small Stuff with Large Impacts
+STYLE GUIDELINES - Small Stuff, Big Effect